 Termination: This insurance coverage will end when a person terminates employment at Boston College or goes on unpaid leave of absence (see "Benefits during Leaves" section of this handbook for exceptions).

-Employees will be responsible for their normal medical contributions while they are receiving sick leave and vacation pay, but once STD payments begin the University will pay the full medical premium.
+Employees will be responsible for their normal medical contributions while they are receiving sick leave and vacation pay, but once STD or PFML payments begin the University will pay the full medical premium.
 Dental plan contributions will be required throughout the period of disability.
 401(k) retirement plan contributions (both the employee's deduction and the University's contribution) will continue throughout the period of STD payments and will be based on the STD amount.
 403(b) contributions will also continue unless the employee elects to stop them.
-Vacation time and sick leave are not accrued when an employee is receiving STD payments.
+Note that retirement contributions will not apply to PFML payments.
+Vacation time and sick leave are not accrued when an employee is receiving STD or PFML payments.

 Arrangements for Short-Term Disability payments must be made through the Benefits Office.